AvramRobert/cchess/API.md

   (Left err)                         -> ..
 ```

+And, of course, you can read, parse and apply moves in one go.
+This will return an
+`Either Error Result`.

-#### Integrating with your own parsers
+#### Embedding (into) other parsers

-*cchess*' functionality is designed to be integratable into other parsers.
+*cchess*' functionality is designed to be embeddable into other parsers.
 In particular, it's reading and/or application of moves can be generically bound to them.

-This library uses `Megaparsec`, but say if you were personally using `Attoparsec` or
-`Parsec`, then you could fairly simply integrate its functionality by implementing this type class for your parser type.
+This library uses `Megaparsec`, but say if you were personally using `Attoparsec`, `Parsec` or any other parser-combinator-esque library, then you could fairly simply embed its functionality by implementing this type class for your parser type.

 ```haskell
 class ParserTie p where